-This assignment is designed to facilitate the student's acclimation to the site provide information about the site as a potential resource for others in the supervision group.
-This assignment requires student to interact with staff and review policies and procedures at the placement site.
+This assignment is designed to facilitate the student's acclimation to the site and provide information about the site as a potential resource for others in the supervision group.
+This assignment requires students to interact with staff and review policies and procedures at the placement site.
 Students will prepare both written and oral presentations.
 Students are encouraged to incorporate technological tools as they develop the presentation.
-For this presentation, please prepare a two-page description of the site with copies for the supervisor and for each group member.
-Foundational and Conceptual skills listed in the CACREP Standards for each specialty area must be included.
-Please review Appendix A.

-• The written site presentation is due by the end of the second week of class
+The site presentation is due by the end of the second week of class